 Take the Guidelines with you on the go with our app, available for free to download on Android and Apple devices.
 Choose a Guideline each day or receive a random pick, then try a daily challenge to re-enforce the Guideline, or be inspired by one of the daily reflections.

-Finding Your Happy: An online 30 day journey into 16 Guidelines
+Building Inner Strength: An online 30 day journey into 16 Guidelines

 Alternatively you can embrace the Guidelines at your own pace at home, with guided meditations, journals and do-it-yourself exercises.
 You will receive a series of emails over 5 weeks with everything you need.